wizzlern/drupal-service-structure/readme.md

 # More code, less spaghetti

+**Alert: This code is not ready for the workshop yet.
+Try it, but come back later for the final version.**

 This code is part of a workshop developed by [Wizzlern](https://wizzlern.nl) specially for the [DrupalJam](https://drupaljam.nl) 2017.
 The Dutch annual Drupal gathering.

 Prepare for the workshop by **downloading this code** and **setting-up a Drupal 8 site** with the included starter kit.
 This package contains all the code you need for the workshop.